 Longer and but deeper – in order to address the aims of the NC, our long/medium term plans have been adjusted to allow longer on topics.
 Each lesson focus is on one key conceptual idea and connections are made across mathematical topics.
 To outsiders it may appear that the pace of the lesson is slower, but progress and understanding is enhanced.
 Our assessment procedures recognise that the aims of the curriculum cannot be assessed through coverage (ticking many objectives off a list) but through depth within a topic.
 We use daily flashbacks, regular mental maths sessions and WR end of block assessments to identify any gaps and to aid knowledge retrieval and retention.
 We follow the White Rose Scheme of Work and use PUMA Assessments that are fully aligned to White Rose.

 Key learning points are identified during and a clear journey through the maths is shown (with examples, key vocab/stem sentences and top tips on working walls).
-Concrete resources and pictorial images are used to scaffold and challenge learning.
+Concrete resources and pictorial images are used to unpick the mathematical structures and relationships and challenge learning.
 Questions will probe pupil understanding throughout.
 ‘Tricky bits’ are identified during the planning process and children will be supported through these.

 - Recap of previous learning